 In 1955 a report from the British Medical Association marking hypnosis as a valuable medical tool.
-It has been used safely for over 200 years to help thousands of people improve their lives, no one has ever gotten stuck in hypnosis or been harmed by hypnosis.
+No one has ever gotten stuck in hypnosis or been harmed by hypnosis.
 There are no side effects and people often find they make multiple positive changes in their life without any conscious effort.

 All hypnosis is self-hypnosis, the hypnotist is simply a coach to guide you through the process of getting into trance and using therapeutic techniques to make the changes you want.
 Hypnosis is not sleep.
 In fact if you went to sleep you'd miss the whole thing!
 When the hypnotherapist says sleep you should understand that as 'Close your eyes and go deeply relaxed'.